If you’ve been noticing that your succulent has been looking a bit droopy lately, you’re not alone.

 Let the soil dry out completely before watering it again.
 You may also want to repot your succulents in fresh soil.

-Be sure only to fertilize your succulent when it is actively growing.
+Be sure only to fertilize your plant when it is actively growing.

 Succulents typically go through a growth spurt in the spring and summer, so this is the best time to fertilize them.

-If you’re having trouble knowing how much fertilizer to give your succulent, try using a diluted solution of liquid fertilizer at half the recommended strength.
+If you’re having trouble knowing how much fertilizer to give your plant, try using a diluted solution of liquid fertilizer at half the recommended strength.

-Insects or pests can also be a common cause of succulent leaves drooping.
+Insects or pests can also be a common cause of droopy leaves.

-Insects like aphids, mealybugs, and spider mites can attach themselves to the succulent leaves and suck the sap out of the plant.
+Insects like aphids, mealybugs, and spider mites can attach themselves to the plant leaves and suck the sap out of the plant.

 This will cause the leaves to wilt and droop.
-It’s essential to get rid of any pests on your succulent as soon as possible to prevent further damage.
+Getting rid of any pests on your succulent as soon as possible is essential to prevent further damage.

 Other signs of an infestation include: